top of page

 Lateral Loads:

-• Wind Load: Calculated according to exposure category and height (OBC Section 4.1.7).
+• Wind Load: Calculated per exposure category and wall height (OBC Section 4.1.7)

-Proper load analysis ensures the tall wall remains safe and stable under all expected forces.
+Proper load analysis ensures stability under all expected forces.

 Engineering diagram of a tall wall in Ontario showing stud members, bracing, and load paths for wind, snow, and gravity forces.

-• OBC Part 9: Prescriptive design allowed only for walls within certain height and load limits.
+• OBC Part 9: Prescriptive design allowed only for walls within specific height/load limits

 Where Tall Walls Are Commonly Used

-• Residential Great Rooms: Open-concept areas with vaulted ceilings and large windows.
+• Residential: Great rooms with vaulted ceilings and large windows

 Wall Type